John-Kalani/collaging-machine/README.md

 note that it doesn't resize - the ultimate aim is for the output to be potentially worthy of consideration for printing, so files might be big and take a while to load..

 also note that get_pix() searches for ".DS_Store" and ignores this file.
 That the folder "coll" unavoidably contains such a file was discovered by trial and error, so I have no idea if others will encounter other such problematic files.
-Consequetly I will replace the equality with a set to which other filenames can be added
+So the equality should be replaced with a set to which other filenames can be added...